blevesearch/bleve-mapping-ui/README.md

 # bleve mapping UI

-A reusable, web-based editor and viewer UI for bleve IndexMapping JSON based on angular JS and the angular-ui-control.
+A reusable, web-based editor and viewer UI for bleve IndexMapping JSON based on angular JS, angular-bootstrap and the angular-ui-control.

 ## Demo